NagaSolo/0628_tyrannrex_3-lapindromes/README.md

 ### Input:
 First line of input contains a single integer T, the number of test cases.
+Each test is:
-Each test is a single line containing a string S composed of only lowercase English alphabet.
+    - a single line containing a string S composed of:
+        - only `lowercase English alphabet`.
 Output:
-For each test case, output on a separate line: "YES" if the string is a lapindrome and "NO" if it is not.
+For each test case, output on a separate line: `"YES"` if the string is a lapindrome and `"NO"` if it is not.

 ### Constraints:
 1 ≤ T ≤ 100